Authority

 Operating procedure for KPIs

-The KPI Operating Procedure describes the information that the Superintendent will collect from private career colleges for the purposes of calculating and publishing KPIs, pursuant to section 36.1 of Ontario Regulation 415/06 (O. Reg.415/16).
-The Superintendent will issue the operating procedure to private career colleges.
+The KPI Operating Procedure describes the information that the Superintendent will collect from career colleges for the purposes of calculating and publishing KPIs, pursuant to section 36.1 of Ontario Regulation 415/06 (O. Reg.415/16).
+The Superintendent will issue the operating procedure to career colleges.

 OSAP default rate

-The Ontario Student Assistance Program (OSAP) default rate is currently calculated by the ministry for students who attended OSAP-approved programs at private career colleges.
+The Ontario Student Assistance Program (OSAP) default rate is currently calculated by the ministry for students who attended OSAP-approved programs at career colleges.
 An OSAP loan is considered to be in default when no required payments have been made for 270 days.
 This data is calculated approximately two years after the loans have entered repayment.

 Audit requirements

-To provide the Superintendent with a level of assurance around the integrity of data provided by private career colleges for the purpose of calculating KPIs, private career colleges will be required to have their student and graduate data audited at the times and in the manner prescribed in the KPI Audit Guidelines developed and disseminated by the ministry.
+To provide the Superintendent with a level of assurance around the integrity of data provided by career colleges for the purpose of calculating KPIs, career colleges will be required to have their student and graduate data audited at the times and in the manner prescribed in the KPI Audit Guidelines developed and disseminated by the ministry.

 Fees

-To allow the ministry to ensure cost-recovery for services required to calculate and publish KPIs for vocational programs provided by private career colleges, private career colleges will be charged a KPI fee at the times and in the manner prescribed in the KPI Operating Procedure.
+To allow the ministry to ensure cost-recovery for services required to calculate and publish KPIs for vocational programs provided by career colleges, career colleges will be charged a KPI fee at the times and in the manner prescribed in the KPI Operating Procedure.

 Enforcement

-If a private career college does not comply with the directive set out above, any of the following enforcement actions may be taken:
+If a career college does not comply with the directive set out above, any of the following enforcement actions may be taken:

 • issuance of a Notice of Program Revocation